Udayel/Elastic-ingest-accelerator/README.md

 #### Amazon Ec2 logs

 For the EC2 logs to be injected to the Elastic Cloud, you need an EC2 instance with elastic agent installed in it.
 The CFT will deploy an EC2 instance & you have to provide the Kibanna URL & Authentication token.
 The bash script will take care of installation of elastic agent in the EC2 instance deployed & will automatically list this agent in the Kibanna fleet.
-For fetching the logs from other EC2 instance in the elastic cloud, youwe would have to send the syslogs from the source instance to the EC2 instance where the elastic agent is running & you would be able to view the logs in elastic cloud for the source instance.
+For fetching the logs from other EC2 instance in the elastic cloud, you would have to send the syslogs from the source instance to the EC2 instance where the elastic agent is running & you would be able to view the logs in elastic cloud for the source instance.

 #### AWS Network Firewall logs